zmalone/chef-web-docs/source/install-and-manage-your-own-chef-server/linux/install-chef-server/install-chef-server-using-your-hardware/7/_index.md

 ## 7. Download the Starter Kit

+[CALLOUT networks/workstation.png] In this step, switch over to the workstation from where you'll administer your Chef server.

 Now you need to generate the configuration file, <code class="file-path">knife.rb</code>, that enables `knife` to authenticate commands with the Chef server.
 You also need to copy the RSA key (the <code class="file-path">.pem</code> file) that you created in the previous step to enable `knife` to authenticate calls to the Chef server.
 This authentication process ensures that the Chef server responds only to requests made by trusted users.

 The easiest way to set up your `knife` configuration file and get a copy of your <code class="file-path">.pem</code> file is to download the Starter Kit from your Chef server.
 This is the same process you followed when you signed up for hosted Chef.